yairlak/Syntax_with_Fried/README.md

 ### All the following steps should be run from the folder: /CSC_ncs

 0. cd to path
-.. cd /Raw/micro/CSC_ncs
+...cd /Raw/micro/CSC_ncs

-1. (optional) generate overview plots for raw signal
+1. (optional) generate overview plots for raw signal ...css-plot-rawsignal
-.. css-plot-rawsignal
-.. check new subfolder overview
+...check new subfolder overview

-2. extract spikes (not yet sorted) from all channels
-.. css-extract --files *.ncs > css_extract.log
+2. extract spikes (not yet sorted) from all channels ...css-extract --files *.ncs > css_extract.log
-.. new subfolder CSC were genereted with data_CSC*.h5 files
+...new subfolder CSC were genereted with data_CSC*.h5 files

 3. find artifacts
-.. css-find-concurrent
+...css-find-concurrent

 4. remove artifacts
-.. css-mask-artifacts
+...css-mask-artifacts

 5. prepare for sorting
-..- Use css-plot-extracted to create plots of the spikes after artifact removal.
+...Use css-plot-extracted to create plots of the spikes after artifact removal.
 These plots display the different artifact types, and also visualize cumulative spike counts.
-..- Next, prepare a job file (do_sort_pos.txt) by using css-overview-gui (Actions-->init from current folder and then  Actions->Save actions to file): this will generate the job file.
+...Next, prepare a job file (do_sort_pos.txt) by using css-overview-gui (Actions-->init from current folder and then  Actions->Save actions to file): this will generate the job file.
-..- (!!--important--!!) remove duplications in this job file (not clear why it happens).
+...(!!--important--!!) remove duplications in this job file (not clear why it happens).
 Make sure you have #channels lines in this file, without duplications, before you continue.
-..- Note that you can also prepare a job file for negative spikes (do_neg*.txt).
+...Note that you can also prepare a job file for negative spikes (do_neg*.txt).
 For this, use css-overview-gui (toggle sort negative) to change the values in the corresponding channel rows.
 This will generate a second job file (do_sort_neg.txt).
 You would then need to repeat the step below TWICE, once for pos and once for neg.

 Run:
 css-prepare-sorting --jobs do_sort_pos.txt
 css-prepare-sorting --jobs do_sort_neg.txt --neg

 6. Sorting
-.. css-cluster --jobs sort_pos_yl2.txt
+...css-cluster --jobs sort_pos_yl2.txt
-.. css-cluster --jobs sort_neg_yl2.txt
+...css-cluster --jobs sort_neg_yl2.txt

 7. combine
-.. css-combine --jobs sort_pos_yl2.txt
+...css-combine --jobs sort_pos_yl2.txt
-.. css-combine --jobs sort_neg_yl2.txt
+...css-combine --jobs sort_neg_yl2.txt

-8. (optional) generate sorting plots
+8. (optional) generate sorting plots ...css-plot-sorted --label sort_pos_yl2 ...plot_sorted_CSC.py
-.. css-plot-sorted --label sort_pos_yl2
-.. plot_sorted_CSC.py
-.. still get errors (skip this step)
+...still get errors (skip this step)

-9. (optional) Use the GUIs to optimize results
+9. (optional) Use the GUIs to optimize results ...css-overview-gui
-.. css-overview-gui
-.. enter the sorting label sort_pos_abc and initialize the folder (from the menu or by pressing Ctrl+I).
+...enter the sorting label sort_pos_abc and initialize the folder (from the menu or by pressing Ctrl+I).

 10. Manual fix:
-..css-gui
+...css-gui

 # GENERATE EPOCH FILES
 - from Code/Main/micro, launch generate_multichannel_spectrotemporal_epochs_micro.py